By Adam Jourdan and Naomi Tajitsu

 "Any non-New Zealand supplier turning up in China is getting a warm welcome," said John Shaskey, New Zealand-based executive director of dairy broker Global Dairy Network.

-One large U.S. infant formula firm plans to increase the proportion of supply it gets from Europe, especially Ireland, a person with direct knowledge of the plan said, adding he didn't want his or the firm's name to be used as the decision has not yet been finalised.
+One large U.S. infant formula firm plans to increase the proportion of supply it gets from Europe, especially Ireland, a person with direct knowledge of the plan said, adding he didn't want his or the firm's name to be used as the decision has not yet been finalized.
 He declined to name any specific suppliers.

 Any new demand in the fast-growing market will likely be sourced from Europe, he said.
 The company currently gets around 60 percent of its milk powder used in China from New Zealand.